Model

 number of costs to be predicted

-An unimplemented method to relax the MIP model
+A method to relax the MIP model.
+Subclasses should override.

 A method to set the objective function